obhox/dataDesign/README.md

 ---

-**Flow by Obhox Systems** - Streamlining manufacturing visualization and BOM management.
+**Flow by Obhox Systems** - Streamlining prototyping visualization and BOM management.